loveencounterflow/rustybuzz-wasm/README.md

     to the text; this will identify all the stretches of text that must be kept together in typesetting (here dubbed ['slabs'](https://github.com/loveencounterflow/intertext/blob/master/README-slabs.md),
     short for 'syllables')

-* as it stands, this work will probably be incorporated into [InterText](https://github.com/loveencounterflow/intertext); at any rate, seeing as the scope of the present module grew, `rustybuzz-wasm` is no longer a fully appropriate moniker.
+As it stands, this work will probably be incorporated into [InterText](https://github.com/loveencounterflow/intertext); at any rate, seeing as the scope of the present module grew, `rustybuzz-wasm` is no longer a fully appropriate moniker.

 **TO BE DONE**—For some details around code compilation and installation of this software see [the installation guide](./INSTALL.md).